 Keeping money in a regular bank account is almost the same as keeping it under your bed – it earns you nothing.
 Regular bank accounts pay so little (usually around 0.05% APR) which equates to nothing significant.
 Think about it, in a regular bank account $10,000 will earn just $5 per year, awful!

-In addition, keeping the bulk of your money in a regular bank account (or worse, in your home), will loose value overtime due to inflation.
-If you’re money loses value at 1-2% per year due to inflation, having your money in an investment vehicle that doesn’t return at least that much means your buying power is going down.
+In addition, keeping the bulk of your money in a regular bank account (or worse, in your home), will lose value over time due to inflation.
+If your money loses value at 1-2% per year due to inflation, having your money in an investment vehicle that doesn’t return at least that much means your buying power is going down.

 To make some actual money, and have a chance at beating inflation, a high-yield savings account is a way to do just that.
 It won’t make you rich, but if you need to have access to your money without incurring fees and want to play on the safe side, it’s a great option.

 CIT Bank – one of the more popular online high-yield savings accounts is CIT Bank.
 Your money can earn 1.55% with them, which is around 25-times higher than regular savings accounts.
 On top of that, they charge zero fees.
 That same $10,000 that would earn just $5 a year in a regular bank account would make 31 times more in this account.